-By using a co-transcriptome, we should be able to map how polymorphisms cause effects in the pathogen and how these effects transmit to an altered transcriptome in the host.
-This would suggest that a trans-eQTL hotspot for B. cinerea transcripts may control virulence pathways and thus cause an associated trans-eQTL hotspot in the A. thaliana response.
-However, through the GWA analysis we detected no significant overlap in eQTL hotspots across the two transcriptomes; hotspots targeting B. cinerea gene expression linked to only 0 to 56 transcripts in A. thaliana, and hotspots targeting A. thaliana gene expression linked to only 0 to 3 B. cinerea transcripts.
-All of these values fall below our permutation threshold.
-To identify overlap in these eQTL hotspots missed by GWA due to low power in the single top SNP per transcript, we repeated the full analysis by selecting the top 10 SNPs per transcript.
-This again identified a limited number of trans-eQTL hotspots with little overlap between the two species’ transcriptomes (Figure S6).
-This suggests that the pathogen’s influence on the host’s transcriptome is not solely limited to major interactions between trans-eQTL hotspots but can involve narrower changes in the pathogen that are magnified in the host’s response.
-One possible explanation for this is if a SNP alters the expression of a single effector gene or mechanism in the pathogen that has no impact on the pathogen but impacts the host.
-For example, altering expression of the botcinic acid biosynthetic cluster would alter the accumulation of the metabolite and cause large responses in the host.
-In addition, it is possible that some of this low overlap could be caused by the high level of variation in this pathogen, decreasing our power to detect these overlaps.
+The use of a co-transcriptome approach should theoretically allow the identification of trans-eQTL hotspot affecting B. cinerea transcripts that by extension create an eQTL hotspot affecting the host’s transcriptome.
+However, the GWA analysis detected no significant cross-species connected eQTL hotspots across the two transcriptomes.
+This result was consistent across analysis of the single top SNP per transcript and the top 10 SNPs per transcript (Figure S7).
+The absence of cross-species overlap in eQTL hotspots suggests that the pathogen’s influence on the host’s transcriptome is not solely limited to major interactions between trans-eQTL hotspots but can involve molecularly constrained changes in the pathogen that are magnified in the host’s response.
+One possible scenario that fit this model is a SNP that alters the expression of a single effector gene or mechanism in the pathogen that doesn’t impact the pathogen but impacts the host.
+For example, altering expression of the botcinic acid biosynthetic cluster would alter the accumulation of that phytotoxic metabolite and cause large responses in the host.
+Similarly, mutations that do not affect transcript abundance like missense polymorphisms that alter protein function could equally lead to a lack of overlap in hotspots.
+In addition, it is possible that the high level of genetic variation in B. cinerea may decrease our power to detect the cross-species trans-eQTL hotspots.
 Deeper analysis into the transcriptome and downstream responses could elucidate how restricted responses in the pathogen transcriptome translate to sweeping responses in the host.
-However, future studies using these eQTL hotspots as a priori candidates for control of transcript variation in both host and pathogen may increase power to detect more modulation overlap across the two transcriptomes.
+Future studies using these eQTL hotspots as a priori candidates for control of transcript variation in both host and pathogen may need to increase power to detect more modulation overlap across the two transcriptomes.

 eQTL hotspot modules

-To better understand the gene expression modules that are being influenced by these hotspots, we examined the genes influenced by each hotspot.
-We first utilized the gene ontology (GO) annotations within each species to better assess if there was any common functionality.
+To better understand the gene sets under the influence of the trans-eQTL hotspots, we examined the genes influenced by each hotspot.
+We first collected the gene ontology (GO) annotations within each species to address whether hotspots were enriched for some specific functionality.
 The B. cinerea GO annotations showed a preponderance of enzyme, signal peptides for secretion, and transcription factor annotations but no specific molecular insights arose, largely because the majority of genes had no annotation (Table 1, Table S1, File S1, File S4).
 In contrast, GO analysis of the A. thaliana transcripts showed that three of the hotspots have an overrepresentation of photosynthesis-related functions within their targeted genes (Table 1, File S2, File S3).
 Downregulation of photosynthesis gene expression is a hallmark of plant immune processes (Bilgin et al. 2010; Jiang et al. 2017).
-Two of the hotspots predominantly affect A. thaliana genes associated with abiotic stress responses.
-Only two of the hotspots are directly linked to expected plant defense loci, including chitin response and microbe defenses.
+Two of the hotspots primarily affect A. thaliana genes associated with abiotic stress responses.
+Only two of the hotspots influence expected plant defense loci, including chitin response and microbe defenses.
 This suggests that the B. cinerea genes underlying these hotspots have specific effects on defined networks within the host and are not causing nonspecific responses.